-But how soon can a newborn travel long distance by car?
+How soon can a newborn travel long distances by car?
 Is an 8-hour car trip with a newborn a good idea?
 And what can parents do to make their road trips as pleasant as possible for their baby?

 When Can You Travel with a Newborn by Car?

 So, how soon can a newborn travel long distance by car?
-Quick trips around town; like to the doctor’s office, are safe from the time you leave the hospital with your newborn.
+Quick trips around town, to the doctor’s office for example, are safe from the time you leave the hospital with your newborn.
 Much longer, and traveling with a newborn by car can get challenging for littles ones and parents alike.

 Experts recommend limiting travel time to 30-minutes during the first few months of life to allow for frequent feeding, changing, and stretching opportunities for newborns.